The Engineering Approach to Dating

 On the other hand, there are many many more aspects of appearance that you can actively change, such as your cleanliness, weight and fitness, fashion, hairstyle, and body language.
 It’s basic human nature to be attracted to people who are more physically appealing, no matter the culture.
 You naturally want to be with someone who looks like they take care of themselves.

 Here I won’t elaborate too much as most of this is common sense.
 If you look dirty, go take a shower every day and shave.
 If you are overweight or unfit, hit the gym or go on a diet.
 If you look like a nerd or a goon, go buy some nicer, better-fitting clothes (no need to be brand names, just clean and fitting), and get a nice haircut.
 If you have bad skin or acne, use skin products or get it treated.
-If you have body odour or bad breath, up your hygiene, change your diet, or use products to get rid of it.
+If you have body odor or bad breath, improve your hygiene, change your diet, or use products to get rid of it.

 In addition, many people forget about posture and body language, but that’s a huge part of your appearance.
 As for that, I have a few tips that worked for me (source: I’ve been trained in public speaking):